What Are the Sun, Moon, and Rising Signs?

 The Sun Sign: Your Core Identity

-Your sun sign represents your essential self - your ego, your will, and the qualities you’re developing throughout life.
-It’s determined by which zodiac sign the sun occupied when you were born.
+Your sun sign represents your essential self - your ego, will, vitality, and the qualities you are developing throughout life.
+It is determined by which zodiac sign the sun occupied when you were born.

 • What energizes you